Higuchi-KU Endowment Research Achievement Awards

 Nominations must include the following:

-• A letter of nomination (maximum five pages) outlining the accomplishments of the nominee based on the criteria for the awards.
-This letter should detail the nominee’s seminal contributions to his or her field, concentrating on contributions that occurred while on the faculty of his or her Regents institution.
+• A letter of nomination (maximum 5 pages) outlining the accomplishments of the nominee based on the criteria for the awards.
+This letter should detail the nominee’s seminal contributions to their field, concentrating on contributions that occurred while on the faculty of their Regents institution.
 The panel that reviews nominations consists of faculty researchers from a number of academic disciplines.

 • Note: Please make sure the letter of nomination uses language understandable to those outside the nominee’s area of expertise.

-• Letters from three to five references.
-These references should have no close academic or personal connection with the nominee (e.g., former professors or students, former or current colleagues, co-authors, etc.) nor should they be associated with any Kansas Regents institution.
+• Letters from 3 to 5 references.
+These references should have no close academic or personal connection with the nominee (e.g., former professors or students, former or current colleagues, co-authors, etc.), nor should they be associated with any Kansas Regents institution.

-• A current curriculum vitae of the nominee.
+• A current curriculum vitae for the nominee.

 • Although a specific Higuchi Research Achievement category may be referenced in the nomination letter, nominees will be considered in all categories for which they may be eligible.